Mickey Munday: Personal life

-Munday, who has never married, has an adopted daughter, Jessica Brant (born October 23, 1967), and three grandchildren.
-He still lives in South Florida, where he enjoys his local celebrity status as the last surviving "Cocaine Cowboy" and was coined by Miami New Times reporter Gus Garcia Roberts as "A South Florida Local Treasure".
+Munday, who has never married, has an adopted daughter and three grandchildren.
+He lived in South Florida in between 2 prison sentences from 1999 to 2018, where he enjoyed his local celebrity status as the last surviving "Cocaine Cowboy" and was coined by Miami New Times reporter Gus Garcia Roberts as "A South Florida Local Treasure".

 The Telegraphs Jacqui Goddard reports that Munday lived a low-key, frugal lifestyle both during his heyday as a drug trafficker and does so presently:

 While his cocaine cohorts cruised Miami in Lamborghinis and Ferraris, Munday largely eschewed the flashy lifestyle that his tens of millions of dollars in fees could have bought him, figuring that it was better not to draw attention to himself.
 He channelled most of his cash into buying property, which was all forfeited after he was prosecuted.
 He now lives what he admits is a "frugal existence" in Miami, getting around on a pedal bicycle with his fashion-defying long, blond hair flowing behind him, his look perhaps more Dog the Bounty Hunter than Miami Vice.

-Munday became the last "Cocaine Cowboy" standing "who is still alive and not behind bars" following Griselda Blanco's murder in September 2012.
+Until his 2018 arrest, Munday became the last "Cocaine Cowboy" standing "who is still alive and not behind bars" following Griselda Blanco's murder in September 2012.

-Current career

-Munday is currently in prison.
-Before that he made a living as an actor, writer, speaker and storyteller.
-He also works occasionally as a resource for SOUTHCOM (US Military's Southern Command)'s research partnership with Florida International University.
+Munday worked occasionally as a resource for SOUTHCOM (US Military's Southern Command)'s research partnership with Florida International University.
 In that capacity, he has twice been invited to speak to members of such crime-fighting agencies as the DEA, the FBI, Immigration and Customs Enforcement, U.S. Coast Guard, police, and armed forces, to share information helpful to counter-narcotics and counter-terrorism strategies.

 In 2016, Munday converted a vacant lot near his North Miami home into a community park that he named "Love-Lock Park".